 Undergraduate Program Outcomes

-- Undergraduate Program Outcomes must be demonstrated by NMSU CHME undergraduates to achieve the Undergraduate Program Educational Objectives.
+- Undergraduate Program Outcomes are the skills, knowledge, and understandings that must be demonstrated by NMSU CHME undergraduates by the time of graduation to achieve the Undergraduate Program Educational Objectives.

 - Assessment Methods are designed to measure student performance relative to these outcomes.
 Student outcomes have been mapped against course content.